-$\mathbf{\hat{v}}$ · · · Providing ongoing communication about the District-wide committee through District newsletters or other written or electronically communicated means.

-$\bullet \cdot \cdot \cdot$ Engaging the school parent organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions.

-$\mathbf{\hat{v}}$ · · · Utilizing parent organizations to assist in identifying effective communication strategies based on their members' needs.
+- Providing ongoing communication about the District-wide committee through District newsletters or other written or electronically communicated means. - Engaging the school parent organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions. - Utilizing parent organizations to assist in identifying effective communication strategies based on their members' needs.

-The District coordinates and integrates parents/guardians involvement strategies under this compact with parents/guardians involvement strategies under other programs, (such as the Head Start program, Reading First program, Early Reading First program, Even Start program, Parents as Teachers program, Home Instruction Program for Preschool Youngsters, and State-run preschool programs) by:
+The District coordinates and integrates parents/guardians involvement strategies under the compact with parents/guardians involvement strategies under other programs, (such as the Head Start program, Reading First program, Early Reading First program, Even Start program, Parents as Teachers program, Home Instruction Program for Preschool Youngsters, and State-run preschool programs) by:

-$\mathbf{\hat{v}}$ · · · Involving District and building representatives from other programs to assist in identifying specific population needs.
+Involving District and building representatives from other programs to assist in identifying specific population needs.

-$\mathbf{\hat{v}}$ · · · Sharing data from other programs to assist in developing new initiatives to improve academic achievement and school improvement.
+Sharing data from other programs to assist in developing new initiatives to improve academic achievement and school improvement.

-The District conducts, with the involvement of parents/guardians, an annual evaluation of the content and effectiveness of the parents/guardians involvement policy in improving the academic quality of the schools served under Title I, including identifying barriers to greater participation by parents/guardians in activities authorized by this section (with particular attention to parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background), and use the findings of such evaluation to design strategies for more effective parents/guardians involvement, and to revise, if necessary, the parents/guardians involvement policies described in this section by:
+The District conducts, with the involvement of parents/guardians, an annual evaluation of the content and effectiveness of the parents/guardians involvement policy in improving the academic quality of the schools served under Title I, including identifying barriers to greater participation by parents/guardians in activities authorized by this section (with particular attention to parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background), and use the findings of such evaluation to design strategies for more effective involvement policies described in this section by:

-$\mathbf{\hat{e}}$ · · Evaluating the effectiveness of the content and communication methods through a variety of methods, including: focus groups, surveys, workshops, and informal coffees with District and school administrative staff, parents/guardians, and teachers.
+• Evaluating the effectiveness of the content and communication methods through a variety of methods, including: focus groups, surveys, workshops, and informal coffees with District and school administrative staff, parents/guardians, and teachers.

-• • • Identifying barriers to effective evaluation by language support or other assistance as needed.

-$\mathbf{\hat{v}}$ · · ·Identifying potential policy and compact changes to revise and improve program(s).
+- Identifying barriers to effective evaluation by language support or other assistance as needed. - Identifying potential policy and compact changes to revise and improve program(s).